denniss17/pimatic-lcd/README.md

 pimatic-lcd
 ===========

-pimatic support for LCD Displays using i2c serial bus.
+pimatic support for LCD Displays using i2c serial bus or the GPIO pins of the Raspberry Pi.

+This repository is a fork of the orignal plugin, which can be found [here](https://github.com/pimatic/pimatic-lcd/)

 Tested with:
 * 2004 LCD Display Module HD44780 (20x4)